mattermost/mattermost/doc/integrations/webhooks/Outgoing-Webhooks.md

  3. If you want your integration to post a message back to the same channel, it can respond to the HTTP POST request from Mattermost with a JSON response body similar to this example:
   ```
   {
-    "text": "This some response text."
+    "text": "This is some response text."
   }
   ```
 3. Set up your integration running on Heroku, an AWS server or a server of your own to start getting real time post events from Mattermost channels